 Applying for Financial Aid

-Students must complete the Free Application for Federal Student Aid (FAFSA) to apply for all Title IV financial aid (which includes grants, loans, work study) and even some scholarships.
-This form is available on the web (www.fafsa.ed.gov).
+Students must complete the Free Application for Federal Student Aid (FAFSA) to apply for all Title IV Financial aid (which includes grants, loans and work study) and even some scholarships.
+This form is available on the Web (fafsa.ed.gov).
 Renewal application reminders are emailed to most students who received a Student Aid Report (SAR) for the previous year.
 In order for your application information to be released to Mt.
 Hood Community College, you must list the MHCC code 003204 on the form.
 There is no fee for applying.

 April 1: Submit FAFSA or Renewal Application to the processor.

-May 1 or until Oregon Opportunity Grant funds are gone: Submit FAFSA or Renewal Application before this date to be considered for State aid.
+Feb.
+1 or until Oregon Opportunity Grant funds are gone: Submit FAFSA or Renewal Application before this date to be considered for state aid.